 While we’ve continued to support country introductions of rotavirus vaccines, we’ve also been simultaneously supporting the development and licensure of new vaccine options.
 Bringing new rotavirus vaccines to the global market is critical to improving affordability and ensuring a sustainable supply.

-For example, PATH supported the development of two Indian-made vaccines: ROTAVAC®, which is just US$1 per dose, and ROTASIIL®, which is heat-resistant.
+For example, PATH supported the development of two Indian-made vaccines: ROTAVAC® and ROTASIIL®.
 Both achieved WHO prequalification—a stamp of approval for safety and efficacy and a requirement for many countries to be able to access the vaccines—in 2018.
 ROTAVAC and ROTASIIL are now being introduced in countries around the world.